c-git/c-git.github.io/content/rust/crate_insta.md

 Because these crates use macros to create separate test cases the execution order is not deterministic.
 So ensure you set a snapshot name based on something that determines the output for example a string version of the input.
+If you'd like the name to be based on the inputs see the [macro](https://insta.rs/docs/patterns/#rstest) in insta's docs.

 # Cleanup of unreferenced snapshots